TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/10-Returning-the-result-to-TYPO3.rst

 repository about such objects.
 Since we only displayed blogs but made no changes, the persistence manager will not change anything at this time.

 We have now finally reached the end of our trip.
-The Dispatcher returns the response to the Bootstrap, which will return the rendered content to the TYPO3 framework so TYPO3 can render it in the main page context.
+The dispatcher returns the response to the Bootstrap, which will return the rendered content to the TYPO3 framework so TYPO3 can render it in the main page context.